status-im/swarms/ideas/095-les-service-model/README.md

 ## Success Metrics

-LES of `go-ethereum` is extended to use ULC and provide micropayed services with a higher quality level as well as free services depending on capacity and configuration.
+LES of `go-ethereum` is extended to provide micropayed services with a higher quality level as well as free services depending on capacity and configuration.

 ## Copyright